Lifesaving missions powered by AW139 Helicopters

-BMA CQ Rescue is part of the Queensland Health Aeromedical Retrieval Network and is tasked by Retrieval Services Queensland which is based in Brisbane.
-The rescue helicopter can only be tasked through the 000 network, at the direction of Queensland Police, or by the Australian Maritime Safety Authority (AMSA).
+BMA CQ Rescue is part of the Queensland Health Aeromedical Retrieval Network, with missions tasked by Retrieval Services Queensland in Brisbane.
+Our rescue helicopter can only be dispatched through the 000 network, at the direction of Queensland Police, or by the Australian Maritime Safety Authority (AMSA).

-The types of missions completed by BMA CQ Rescue in Central and North Queensland include:
+Our mission types across Central and North Queensland include:

-• Search and Rescues: Including responding to emergency beacon activations at the request of AMSA.
+• Search and Rescue: Including emergency beacon activations and remote-area searches, at the request of AMSA.

 The standard onboard configuration for emergency medical services includes the following necessary medical, rescue and aviation equipment: